 APPLY OPTIONS ON YOUR WATERMARK

 Simply use the options in the options menu to the right of the Watermark Editor to adjust what your watermark looks like.
-Also, there are many text option to set, font, Drop shadow, Opacity size, etc. For both graphics and text watermarks, there are also options to adjust the radius and watermark presets.
+Also, there are many text options to set, including font, drop shadow, opacity size, etc. For both graphics and text watermarks, there are also options to adjust the radius and watermark presets.

 SAVE THE WATERMARK FOR FUTURE USE